IlyaLab/Addama/README.md

 OAuth Enabled Web Services
 ================

-This Web Services module is meant to standardize the deployment of web services in the Cancer Regulome project.
+This module is meant to standardize the deployment of web services in the Cancer Regulome project.
 It allows our team to reduce development and maintainance time, and supports rapid prototyping.

 > **Operating System Support**